'Ronaldo will decide his future' - Guardiola expects Man City squad to stay the same amid striker talks

 He was seen leaving Juventus' training ground on Friday morning while the rest of the team began their session, before Allegri confirmed he wants to leave.

-Goal confirmed on Thursday that City have had some talks over the possibility of a deal after missing out on the signing of Harry Kane from Tottenham.
+Goal confirmed on Thursday that City have had some talks over the possibility of a deal but there was no agreement over terms with the player or club.

 The former Manchester United player is believed to be open to a move to Etihad Stadium despite saying in the past that he would never line up for one of the Red Devils' main rivals.